skip to Main Content

 How many species of mosquitoes are in Washington State?

-We have 23 different species of mosquitoes in Washington State.
+We have 40+ different species of mosquitoes in Washington State.
 The largest increase is in floodwater mosquitoes, or Aedes vexans, a species known for its residence in soil above the waterline of aquatic areas.
-Washington is home to 23 different species of mosquitoes.

 What can homeowners do to reduce mosquito bites?